Pelican-Elegant/elegant/documentation/content/Supported Plugins/photogallery.md

 `dragondance` directory.
 While not specified in the example, the directory `articles` and the directory `gallery-source` are at the same directory depth, one directory to contain articles and one directory to contain galleries.
-By that convention, the article containing the `gallery` metadata is located in the the `articles` directory.
+By that convention, the article containing the `gallery` metadata is located in the `articles` directory.
 Therefore, the path to the directory containing the `dragondance` directory is `../gallery-source/`.
 Together, the entire path to the `dragondance` directory from the article becomes `../gallery-source/dragondance`.

 ### Photo Gallery Titles

-Titles for a photo gallery are displayed in a large font directly above the first row of the photo gallery.
+The titles for a photo gallery are displayed in a large font directly above the first row of the photo gallery.
 To specify the title for a gallery, add the required title to the metadata in the `gallery` metadata field within curly braces ('{' and '}') as follows: